DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 Licensed under [Creative Commons](http://creativecommons.org/licenses/by/3.0/): By Attribution 3.0

 ### Sound effects
-*Death sound: Minecraft.
+* Death sound: Minecraft.
-*Death music: Uncharted 2.
+* Death music: Uncharted 2.
-*Player attack and jump: Link from Super Smash Bros.
+* Player attack and jump: Link from Super Smash Bros.

-## Task list
-	- Òscar Faura:

-	- Daniel Lorenzo:

 This game has been created by Òscar Faura and Daniel Lorenzo.
 Licensed under the [MIT License](LICENSE).